mheap/nexmo-developer/_documentation/en/messages/10-dlc/Concepts/campaign-overview.md

 There are two types of campaigns:

 * **Standard campaigns:** Basic use cases that usually do not require additional review.
 * **Special campaigns:** Use cases that require additional brand vetting or pre/post Mobile Network Operator (MNO) approval.
-Some use cases require pre-approval from Vonage (i.e. Social Media).
+Some use cases require preapproval from Vonage (i.e. Social Media).
 Requirements for special campaigns differ from use case to use case and registration may require more time.

 ### Standard campaigns